TEK5110 – Building Mobile and Wireless Networks

 Recommended previous knowledge

-The introductory work is mandatory for the participants, as it forms the basis for a group work, analysing selected topics in dedicated areas.
+The introductory work is mandatory for the participants, as it forms the basis for a group work, analyzing selected topics in dedicated areas.
 The envisaged areas are:

 1. Mobile coverage, capacity and cost aspects of future mobile and wireless networks